Webbgaraget/wg-automatic-link-title/README.md

 wg-automatic-link-title
 =======================

-WordPress plugin making it easy to add a title attribute to links you add in your post or page content
+WordPress plugin that helps you add a title to the links you add with the WYSIWYG editor.
+It does so by automatically downloading the content of the `<title>`-tag of the URL you specify.